How Jut Works

 Rises 1284 m at angle of 19.6° above base.

-Jut also lets us define the base of a mountain in a non-arbitrary way, lending itself to definitions of base-to-peak height and steepness.
-For instance, the jut of Grand Teton corresponds to a rise of 1825 m at an angle of 35.3° above its base, whereas the jut of Mount Elbert corresponds to a lower rise of 1284 m at a more gradual angle of 19.6° above its base.
+Jut also allows us to define the base of a mountain in an objective way, providing objective definitions of base-to-peak height and base-to-peak steepness.
+For instance, the jut of Grand Teton corresponds to a rise of 1825 m at an angle of 35.3° above its base, whereas the jut of Mount Elbert corresponds to a lesser rise of 1284 m at a more gradual angle of 19.6° above its base.

 So how does jut work?